Sapakoff: Surreal Williams-Brice Stadium renovation tour amid COVID concerns

 Stadium shrinkage

-The Williams-Brice Stadium changes reduced its capacity from 82,250 to just over 77,000.
+The Williams-Brice Stadium changes reduced its capacity from 80,250 to 77,559.
 That’s typical of recent and planned stadium alterations, as college football officials finally realize that a steady drop in attendance requires fewer seats and more fan-friendly plazas, suites and other comforts.

 “This is not a period,” Eigenbrot said.
 “This is very much a comma.”